hasanuzzamanbe/event-schedule-manager/README.md

-# WordPress boilerplate plugin with Vue.js
+# Event speech organizer

-#### A simple boilerplate plugin for WordPress using vue js.
+#### A wordpress plugin to manage speakers of wordpress events

 ## How to use: